-IL Disassembler TutorialThis tutorial shows how to use the IL Disassembler program in Visual Studio.
+IL Disassembler TutorialUse the IL Disassembler program in Visual Studio.
+Add the Windows SDK.

 Tutorial.
 Let's get started.
 If you have installed Visual Studio, browse to your Microsoft Windows SDK folder and look for the cyan thunderbolt in the Tools subfolder.
 It might be worthwhile to create a shortcut to the program.

 Because metadata for C# programs is stored in DLL files, you can open DLL files in IL Disassembler and look at the intermediate language embedded in them.
 EXE files can also be opened.

 Next: Let's try the Microsoft .NET Framework itself for a demonstration.
 In this folder, I find the DLL files the Framework itself uses.

 Open mscorlib.
 The most commonly used DLL file for the .NET Framework is mscorlib.dll.
 This file not the complete Framework, but stores the most common and important types.
 Open your mscorlib.dll file and look at the tree that appears.

 use the tree widget to browse into the System.String type.
 To do this, open System and then browse to System.String.
 Here, you can see the String type methods available in C# programs and internal methods.Strings

 Next: Let's look at the Contains method next.
 This method searches a string for a specific substring.